zenwarr/mpv-config/README.md

 - Searches in a subtitle file active as a primary subtitle instead of attempting to find subtitle files matching video name
 - Outputs all search results in OSD list instead of jumping between them with a hotkey

+## toggle-osc

+Allows toggling osc on/off with a hotkey.
+Bound to `TAB` and single right mouse button click in `input.conf`.

 ## track-menu

 Shows a navigable menu with list of chapters for the current video.